 Miklós Bányai was born in Cluj-Napoca in 1953, into a family of musicians.
 Between 1960 and 1972 he was a member of Péter Zsurka’s famous violin class at the Cluj-Napoca Music School, and from 1972 to 1976 he attended the Cluj-Napoca Music Academy as a student of Ferenc Balogh.
 From 1976 to 1989 he was a member of the Hungarian State Opera, and was the orchestra’s leader between 1987 and 1989.
 From 1981 he played viola in the Pro Camera String Quartet of the Cluj-Napoca Philharmonic.
 He moved to Hungary with his family in 1989, where he first played at the Hungarian State Opera House; from 1991 he was a member of the Hungarian Radio Symphony Orchestra.
-Since 1989, as a member of the Camerata Budapest chamber orchestra, he has performed with many chamber ensembles and taken part in numerous contemporary premieres.
-There have been many studio, radio and television recordings of him performing both classical and contemporary works.
-He is a member of the Hungarian Musical Society and on several occasions has received the Artisjus Award for performing contemporary works.
+Since 1989, as a member of the Camerata Budapest chamber orchestra, he has performed with many chamber ensembles and taken part in numerous contemporary premières.
+He has made many studio, radio and television recordings, performing both classical and contemporary works.
+He is a member of the Hungarian Musical Society, and on several occasions has received the Artisjus Award for performing contemporary works.
 In the past few years he has been holding master-classes in Romania.
 He has been a member of the viola section of the Budapest Festival Orchestra since 1992.